AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-sandbox-programs.md

 ---
 # Create sandbox programs {#create-sandbox-program}

 A sandbox program is typically created to serve the purposes of training, running demos, enablement, POCs, or documentation, and is not meant to carry live traffic.
+See [Introduction to sandbox programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/introduction-sandbox-programs.md).

 Learn more about program types in the document [Understanding Program and Program Types](program-types.md).